Catalyst-Agent: Autonomous heterogeneous catalyst screening with an LLM Agent: Introduction

 \section{Introduction}

-Designing optimal catalyst materials is a central challenge in chemical technology.\cite{norskov2014fundamental, dumesic1996principles, zitnick2020introduction} Catalyst discovery has traditionally proceeded through iterative experimental cycles of hypothesis, synthesis and performance measurement, with substantial time and monetary expenditure.
-Experimental researchers synthesize novel materials and characterize their activity, selectivity and stability, while computational researchers use first-principles electronic-structure calculations to predict catalytic trends before synthesis.
-Density functional theory (DFT) enables estimation of adsorption energies, activation barriers and other energetic descriptors on well-defined catalytic surfaces, supporting scaling relations and mechanistic insights.\cite{raccuglia2016machine, wang2025density} Despite this progress, conventional catalyst screening remains bottlenecked by the creation of physically consistent surface models and the execution of expensive calculations across diverse materials, facets and adsorption sites.
+Designing heterogeneous catalyst materials that achieve high activity, selectivity, and stability for target chemical reactions is a central challenge in chemical technology to improve process efficiency and chemical sustainability across industries such as fertilizers, plastics and clean fuels.\cite{norskov2014fundamental, dumesic1996principles, zitnick2020introduction, BELRHAZI2026116098} Catalyst discovery has traditionally proceeded through iterative experimental cycles of hypothesis generation, synthesis, and performance measurement, with substantial time and monetary expenditure.
+In a sequential computational-to-experimental workflow, computational researchers first use first-principles electronic-structure calculations to predict catalytic trends and prioritize promising materials, after which experimental researchers synthesize the selected candidates and characterize their activity, selectivity, and stability.
+Density functional theory (DFT) enables estimation of adsorption energies, activation barriers and other energetic descriptors on well-defined catalytic surfaces, supporting scaling relations and mechanistic insights.\cite{raccuglia2016machine, wang2025density} But catalyst screening remains bottlenecked not only by the complex search process over diverse materials, facets, adsorption sites and adsorbates, but also by the sequence of iterative decisions needed to evaluate hundreds of promising candidates at scale.
+At each stage, a human expert must choose candidate materials, decide which surfaces and adsorbates to evaluate, determine and interpret descriptors, and select the next modification or follow-up calculation.
+An autonomous agent that records explicit, tool-grounded reasoning traces can act as a proxy researcher for this decision-making process, turning the complex screening workflow into a reproducible chain of candidate selection, calculation, interpretation, and refinement.